Chen Li exhibition Feb 2018 - prints

 After a turbulent youth and a near-fatal accident, Chen Li goes deep inside himself to find peace, harmony and balance.
 It is this that gives his works such power.
 “I paint what I feel in my heart...
 For this I have to face my past, and to have the courage to see past successes and failures.”

 Defying any one style, he says “Just like writing a love letter, content is key; what pen you use is not important.
 Chinese art and Western art have different views about reality.
 But … I ignore [these] rules to create living artistic images.”

-Chen Li’s woodblock prints have won numerous national awards in China.
-His works, both on canvas and paper, have been placed in significant private collections in the United Kingdom, Italy and the United States, inspiring a loyal following.
+Chen Li’s woodblock prints have won numerous national awards in China and his works, both on canvas and paper, have been placed in significant private collections in the United Kingdom, mainland Europe, and the United States, inspiring a loyal following.